MedievalApple/media-controls/README.md

 Show controls and information of the currently playing media in the panel.

+This is my fork of the original [sakithb/media-controls](https://github.com/sakithb/media-controls)

 ## Features

 - Customize the extension the way you want it